Pinehood/ph-portals/README.md

 # Development

-## New scraping addition
+## New portal scraping addition

-To support scraping of a currently unsupported news portal, you need to:
+To support scraping of a completely new news portal, you need to:

 1. Add new enum entry to `src/common/enums/Portals`
 2. Add new scraper configuration to `src/configs/<portal-name>.config.ts`